1. About propranolol

 What to do about:

-• feeling or being sick or diarrhoea – stick to simple meals and do not eat rich or spicy food.
+- feeling or being sick or diarrhoea – stick to simple meals and do not eat rich or spicy food.
 It might help to take your propranolol after a meal or snack.
 Drink lots of fluids, such as water or squash, to avoid dehydration.
 Take small, frequent sips if you're being sick.
 Signs of dehydration include peeing less than usual or having dark, strong-smelling pee.
 Do not take any other medicines to treat diarrhoea and vomiting without speaking to a pharmacist or doctor.
-If you take contraceptive pills and you're being sick or have severe diarrhoea, your contraception may not protect you from pregnancy.
+If you take the combined contraceptive pill or progestogen-only pill and you're sick, or have severe diarrhoea for more than 24 hours, your contraception may not protect you from pregnancy.
 Check the pill packet for advice.

 7. Pregnancy and breastfeeding